-The Athletics programme is pursued on two levels: representative activities (varsity and representative teams) and intramural sports.
+The Athletics programme is pursued on two levels: representative activities and intramural sports.

 REPRESENTATIVE ACTIVITIES

 Representative activities are designed for those with greater abilities.
 Suitability for continued involvement by cadets is predicated upon academic performance.
 Cadets who do not maintain satisfactory academic and/or military progress may be restricted from regular participation in varsity and/or representative teams.